shish/rosettaboy/zig/README.md

 thing.
 The same workaround applies though, `op_names = [..., "LD A,u16", ...]` +
 `print(op_names[op].replace("u16", op_param));` (after I eventually found
 the `replace` function in the `mem` library)

+Log-levels per module are set by... defining a global variable in the main module??

+Log-levels are set at compile-time, to avoid the release binary even containing the code for debug logs.
+I guess that's great if you never want to implement a `--verbose` flag?